ntswamp/proof-of-kill/README.md

 ### testing program：

-This demo only supports mac/linux currently, get your golang installed properly on the mentioned OS's. https://golang.org/doc/install
+This demo only supports mac/linux currently, install golang properly on the mentioned OS's for running this program: https://golang.org/doc/install